Jhumpa Lahiri: Literary career

 Lahiri's second collection of short stories, Unaccustomed Earth, was released on April 1, 2008.
 Upon its publication, Unaccustomed Earth achieved the rare distinction of debuting at number 1 on The New York Times best seller list.
-New York Times Book Review editor, Dwight Garner, stated, "It's hard to remember the last genuinely serious, well-written work of fiction—particularly a book of stories—that leapt straight to No. 1; it's a powerful demonstration of Lahiri's newfound commercial clout."
+The New York Times Book Review editor Dwight Garner stated, "It's hard to remember the last genuinely serious, well-written work of fiction—particularly a book of stories—that leapt straight to No. 1; it's a powerful demonstration of Lahiri's newfound commercial clout."

-Lahiri has also had a relationship with The New Yorker magazine, in which she has published short stories and non-fiction.

-Since 2005, Lahiri has been a vice president of the PEN American Center, an organization designed to promote friendship and intellectual cooperation among writers.

-In February 2010, she was appointed a member of the Committee on the Arts and Humanities, along with five others.
+In February 2010, she was appointed a member of the President's Committee on the Arts and Humanities, along with five others.

 In September 2013, her novel The Lowland was placed on the shortlist for the Man Booker Prize, which ultimately went to The Luminaries by Eleanor Catton.
-The following month it was also long-listed for the National Book Award for Fiction, and revealed to be a finalist on October 16, 2013.
+The following month it was also longlisted for the National Book Award for Fiction, and revealed to be a finalist on October 16, 2013.
 However, on November 20, 2013, it lost out for that award to James McBride and his novel The Good Lord Bird.

 In December 2015, Lahiri published a non-fiction essay called "Teach Yourself Italian" in The New Yorker about her experience learning Italian.
 In the essay she declared that she is now only writing in Italian, and the essay itself was translated from Italian to English.
-That same year, she published her first book in Italian, In altre parole, in which she wrote her book about her experience learning the language; an English translation by Ann Goldstein titled In Other Words was published in 2016.
+That same year, she published her first book in Italian, In altre parole, in which she wrote about her experience learning the language; an English translation by Ann Goldstein titled In Other Words was published in 2016.

-Lahiri was the winner of the DSC Prize for South Asian Literature 2015 for her book The Lowland at the Zee Jaipur Literature Festival for which she entered Limca Book of Records.
+Lahiri was the winner of the DSC Prize for South Asian Literature 2015 for her book The Lowland at the Zee Jaipur Literature Festival, for which she entered the Limca Book of Records.

 In 2017, Lahiri received the PEN/Malamud Award for excellence in the short story.

 In 2018, Lahiri published her first novel in Italian, Dove mi trovo (2018).
 In 2019, she compiled, edited and translated the Penguin Book of Italian Short Stories which consists of 40 Italian short stories written by 40 different Italian writers.
+Lahiri later translated Dove mi trovo into English; the translation, Whereabouts, was published in 2021.
+In 2022, Lahiri published a new short story collection under the title Racconti Romani (Roman stories), the title being a nod to a book by Alberto Moravia of the same name.
+The English translation, Roman Stories, was published in October 2023, translated by Lahiri and Todd Portnowitz.

+A Netflix drama series adaptation of Unaccustomed Earth was announced in April 2025 and is in development.
+Production will be done by John Wells Production.
+The series stars Freida Pinto and Siddharth in main roles.
+Nisha Ganatra, Erica Saleh, Erin Jontow, Celia D. Costas and Lahiri all serve as executive producers.
+The series started filming in September 2025.